CLEVELAND - Thousands of women are sharing their stories about serious complications and side effects from Essure.

 Class III devices are subject to the highest level of regulatory control.
 For Class III devices, such as Essure, a premarket approval (PMA) application is required by the FDA before they are marketed.
 Through the scientific and regulatory review of the PMA application, the safety and effectiveness of Class III medical devices is evaluated by the FDA.

-control is without risk or should be considered appropriate for every woman.
+of birth control is without risk or should be considered appropriate for every woman.
 It is important that women discuss the risks and benefits of any birth control option with their physician.